Tutorial: Writing your First Commodore Component

 Cleanup

 We are done!
-You can now remove the clusters in your computer, and also remove the projects you’ve created in GitHub and GitLab:
+You can now remove the clusters in your computer, and also remove the projects you’ve created in GitLab.

 The GitLab projects tutorial-tenant